isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

     content: |
       Due to the porous nature of these establishments, which makes it difficult for a designated entrance and exit point, coffee shops/hawker centres/food courts are not required to implement TraceTogether-only SafeEntry.

-  - title: I understand that there is a SafeEntry Gateway being trialled.
-Can I get one?
+  - title: How can I get a SafeEntry Gateway?
     content: |
-      The SafeEntry Gateway is still being trialled and more details will be provided in due course.
+      F&B establishments that are required to deploy SafeEntry for customers and visitors (i.e. those providing dine-in services) can apply for a free SafeEntry GateWay (SEGW) box.
+SEGW is also available as a feature within the SafeEntry (Business) App (updated to version 1.1.0 and above).

+      You can refer to [https://go.gov.sg/gateway-overview](https://go.gov.sg/gateway-overview) for how to implement the SEGW and apply for a free SEGW Box.

   - title: Is it safe to use reusable containers for takeaway?
 What if the container was handled by someone who has the virus?
     content: |